Documentation Index

 How it is derived

-- trace IDs encode filing-derived payload metadata
+- trace IDs now encode either filing-derived payload metadata or supported non-filing source-record metadata

 - Datastream resolves the filing document, inspects SEC inline XBRL HTML, matches the fact against its context and nearby text, then maps that hit to the nearest filing page footer